pattonsgirl/Spring2021-CEG2410/Projects/Project2/README.md

   - Call the function from your `if` sudo statement
 - Write a function called `motd-message`
   - The message of the day is a message that displays when you first log in.
 You may have noted that it contains an amount of junk (news channels, etc.)  The message of the day is actually a series of files in `/etc/update-motd.d/`
   - Look through these files (using `cat`) to figure out which display useful info and which display fluff.
+(Note: this is not part of your final script)
   - Rename the "fluff" files to old-originalname
   - Call the function from your `if` sudo statement